+Both machine learning methods and doubly robust estimators are becoming increasingly popular, yet the critical relation between them remains poorly understood.
+Machine learning methods consist of a wide range of analytic techniques that do not require hard to verify modeling assumptions.
+Because of this, they are often assumed to be less biased than their standard parametric counterparts.
+This perceived property has motivated many to either recommended or use machine learning methods to quantify exposure effects.\cite{Lee2010,Westreich2010c,Snowden2011,Oulhote2019} However, it is generally not recognized that machine learning methods can yield effect estimates that are more biased, with poorer confidence interval coverage, than their parametric counterparts.
+These problems arise due to the curse of dimensionality.\cite{Chernozhukov2018,Hastie2009,Naimi2020}

-Several authors have reviewed doubly robust estimation for applied\cite{Vansteelandt2010a,Jonsson-Funk2011,Naimi2016c,Schuler2017} and technical\cite{Bang2005,Tsiatis2006,Kang2007,vanderVaart2014,Rotnitzky2014,Kennedy2016} audiences.
-Doubly robust estimation is so named because these methods allow two chances for adjustment.
-In the case of confounding adjustment, these chances arise because the analyst must fit two models: a model for the outcome regressed against the exposure and all confounders (outcome model); and a model regressing the exposure against all confounders (the propensity model).
+Doubly robust estimators are so named because these methods allow two chances for adjustment.\cite{Robins1995b,Robins2001a,Bang2005} In the case of confounding adjustment, these chances arise because the analyst must fit two models: a model for the outcome regressed against the exposure and all confounders (outcome model); and a model for the exposure regressed against all confounders (the propensity score model).